virocon-organization/virocon/README.rst

 About
 -----

-viroconcom is a software package to compute environmental contours.
-It is written in Python 3.8 and belongs to the software ViroCon, which also offers a GUI for some functionality via the package viroconweb_.
+viroconcom is a Python software package to compute environmental contours.

-ViroCon helps you to design marine structures, which need to withstand load combinations based on wave, wind and current.
+The software can support you to design marine structures, which need to withstand load combinations based on wave, wind and current.
 It lets you define extreme environmental conditions with a given return period using the environmental contour method.